N-cizauskas/Synthetic_Data_Generation_With_Synthpop/README.md

 The three studies chosen to create synthetic data from were selected because of availability.
 In real use cases, all three datasets should have the same treatments and outcomes.

+A Jupyter Notebook script is included for visualizing the results with boxplots and violin plots.

 ## Installation

 The script can be downloaded and run in R Studio.